 - The total of both sides always equal to each other.

-- Helps in preparation of financial statements based on the Going concern concept.
+- Helpful in preparation of financial statements based on the Going concern concept.

 - Disclosure of the financial position of an entity.